The Teacher’s Response to Intervention (RTI) Guide: Tiers, Strategies and MoreAll Posts

 Students at one school district mastered 68% more math skills on average when they used Prodigy Math.

 Everything seems normal.
 Great, even.
 Among others, you have a student who finishes all her homework and actively participates in class.

 How can you fix this situation?
 Could you have prevented it?

 Knowing when to start the response to intervention (RTI) process, and how to effectively do so, is a sensitive and challenging issue.
 Although you should work to prevent the need to intervene, it can still arise.
-If that time comes, this RTI guide will help you prepare by exploring the:

 Depending on your school’s support resources, some strategies may be more relevant than others.
 But all will help you deliver productive, constructive intervention.